dewanwahid/textmodel_us_state_union_speech/README.md

 # LDA Text modelling of US State of the Union Speech
-This exploratory research project was part of graduate coursework (590A).
+This exploratory research project was part of graduate coursework (590A) in Winter 2015.

 ## Description
 Each year, the president of the United States gives a State of the Union Address and Message.
 In